DilanCF/CMSC412_notes/lecture/Lecture17.md

 Kernel has to stay in memory

-Kernel is not allways in memory
+Kernel is not always in memory
-* SOmetimes in free memory piool
+* SOmetimes in free memory pool

 Why must device IO memory be contiguous?
-* Becsue od the DMA transfers, disk controller writes to phys address (usually next one).
+* Because of the DMA transfers, disk controller writes to phys address (usually next one).
-* Addressing done by disk has no knowledge of virt address space
+* Addressing done by disk has no knowledge of virtual address space
-  * doing it to memory dierct;y and in squential memeory space
+  * doing it to memory directly and in sequential memory space

-If on page frame bourndary, those page frames must stay in memory as IO continues
+If on page frame boundary, those page frames must stay in memory as IO continues

 ![Alt text](img/Lecture16/image-61.png)